gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 ![Config repo json](../images/advanced_usage/config-repo-json.png)

-Give it a minute or so for the polling to happen.
-Once that happens, you should see new pipelines on the pipeline dashboard.
+Once you add the config repository, you should see new pipelines on the pipeline dashboard.
+If there are any errors, you should see it on this page.

-You can even have multiple repositories by adding them from this page.
-Please make sure that there are no duplicate pipelines.

 ### Storing pipeline configuration in YAML

-The setup needed to allow this is:
+The setup needed to tell GoCD where to find the pipeline configuration files is:

 - After starting the server, goto "Admin -> Config repositories".